50 Health Conditions Treated With Blackstrap Molasses

 Banana Blackstrap Breakfast Smoothie

-• 1 tablespoon of chia seeds for some extra protein and energy
+- 1 tablespoon of chia seeds for an extra protein boost

 Related Links: